Financial Wellness

 Once debt is tackled and insurance protection is in place, a holistic strategy needs to address more long-term financial concerns.
 A study by the Social Market Foundation and Neyber found that 48% of workers are not putting any money aside for anything beyond their regular bills.
 Almost one-third have no savings or investments at all.

 This means there's very little financial resilience in the face of the unexpected.
-This lack of financial resilience is unfortunately universal among employees in industrialized nations.
+This lack of financial resilience is, unfortunately, universal among employees in industrialized nations.

 A workplace savings plan can help employees build a savings safety net.
 However, these plans tend to be overlooked for a couple of reasons: